CTR281/ng-cert-lvl-3/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+# STEP \#2 REMARKS

+The problem statement mentions: `The parent component doesn’t have to know how to remove a tab or how to select a tab`.

+Please note that I have added an optional feature that allows the app to remember which tab is active even after navigating to the forecast page and back.

+This feature is optional and the tabs do not need the parent to manually track the active tab.
+To make sure of it, you can remove the `select` output and `active` input bindings in `current-conditions.component.html`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.